funkonaut/funkonaut.github.io/_posts/1111-01-01-download-install.md

 3. Once you are done launch OpenSCAD and move on to the next lesson.
 <br><br>
 **Note: You may need admin privileges to install OpenSCAD on your computer.*
 <br><br><br>

+## Review
+In this lesson you learned:
+- What OpenSCAD is.
+- Why you might want to learn OpenSCAD and why it is a great first language for BVI and sighted students to learn programming concepts with.
+- How to download and install OpenSCAD.
+<br><br><br>

 ## Resources